 Usually the church folks serve us lunch, but not this time.
 I guess the pastor’s wife usually does the organizing, and Guido isn’t married – although he would like to be.
 We stopped at a restaurant on the way home, which was fine with us.
 Eating out is inexpensive here (if you eat Thai food) and many people don’t bother to cook.
 In fact, many homes don’t have kitchens.

 Next week is a Buddhist holiday and the children will be out of school for three days.
 When they have a break, we try to get them home to see their families in the mountains.
 We don’t want them to forget their language and their culture.
-It’s our prayer that one day they will go back and be a help and blessing to their people.
+It’s our prayer that one day they will go back and be a

 Please pray for Jay, our newest boy.
 His father was released from prison to come home to die.
 The visit next week is likely to be hard for Jay.